NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

 1. Create a measurement plug-in by following the steps mentioned in the [Developing a measurement plug-in with LabVIEW](https://github.com/ni/measurement-plugin-labview?tab=readme-ov-file#developing-a-labview-measurement) guide.

-2. Ensure to follow the recommended [directory structure for HAL](#directory-structure-of-hal) to efficiently organize the files related to the HAL implementation.
+2. Ensure to follow the recommended [directory structure of HAL](#directory-structure-of-hal) to efficiently organize the files related to the HAL implementation.

 3. In `<instrument type>_Base` folder, create a base class for your instrument type that inherits the **ISession Factory** interface located at `<vi.lib>\Plug-In SDKs\Sessions\Instrument\ISession Factory\ISession Factory.lvclass` as parent interface.